jmolayem/LAdashboardStrat/_pages/discover/strategic.md

 ---
-title: Feature dot voting
+title: Strategic
 parent: Discover
-redirect_from: /feature-dot-voting/
+redirect_from: /strategic/
 ---

 ## What it is

-A simple voting exercise to identify a group’s collective priorities for potential features or user stories.
+A strategic dashboards highlight progress against overall goals of an organization.
+They provide a view of goals that are not highly granular.

 ## Reasons to use it

-To build group consensus quickly from the priorities of individual in the group.
+They are used to provide a high level understanding of metrics.

-## Time required
+## Time Period

-**Small:** 15 minutes
+**Long:** Quarterly or Yearly

-## How to do it
+## Major Attributes

 1. Bring plenty of Post-It notes and “glue dots” to the meeting.